yulqen/yulqen.org/content/blog/cats/cat_kills/index.md

 I have decided to resume updating this.
 Best way to do it is to include a new table for 2022.
 As of 17 July 2022, I've missed about two hundred kills this year, but what the hell - no time like the present.

 Chris Packham - if you're reading this, you're right.
 Locking the cats out at night *does* result in a higher kill-rate.
-It's less hassle for us but more hassle for the birds.
-Lesson learned, but we're not doing anything about it yet.
-Let's watch the numbers.
+Less hassle for us but more hassle for the birds.
+Lesson learned.

 <table>
     <colgroup>